Our Team Commitment to Diversity and Inclusion

 Stephanie Naunton

-I am currently the CEO at Unify Intercultural Australia (formerly Townsville Multicultural Support Group), a not-for-profit organisation that supports refugees and migrants settle in regional Queensland.
-Further to this, I am a Director at Mercy St Patrick’s College and an Advisory Board member at Deakin University.
-Prior to these positions, I was a Director on the Board of selectability - a regional Queensland community mental health organisation, selectability training, and Townsville Community Law.
-Prior to my role as CEO, I was the Coordinator of Community Engagement and Volunteers and held the First Nations Portfolio with Wellways Carer Gateway.
+I am currently the CEO of Brighter Lives Townsville Hospital Foundation.
+Further to this I am a Director on the Boards of Stadiums Queensland, Mercy St Patrick’s College & Advisory Board Member at Deakin University.
+Prior to these positions, I was a Director on the Board of selectability - a regional Queensland community mental health organisation, selectability training, and Townsville Community Law and CEO of Unify Intercultural Australia.
+I have also worked as the Coordinator of Community Engagement and Volunteers and held the First Nations Portfolio with Wellways Carer Gateway.
 I completed my Bachelor in Laws at James Cook University, a Graduate Diploma of Legal Practice at the Australian National University, a Certificate in Leadership & Organising at Harvard, and my Masters in Politics & Policy at Deakin University.
-Prior to my time in the community sector, I was the Senior Adviser to the Federal Member for Herbert,and Advisor to the then State Minister Assisting the Premier on North Queensland.
+Before working in the community sector, I was the Senior Adviser to the Federal Member for Herbert,and Advisor to the then State Minister Assisting the Premier on North Queensland.
 I understand the importance of mental health services across regional Queensland and I’m passionate about advocacy to ensure all Queenslanders have fair and equitable access to mental health services.

 Tanya O’Shea